 Other recently funded research includes grants for cancer research, exploration of the causes of traumatic brain injury from blasts, development of a nanoparticle drug delivery system, developing a way to use light and sound to produce an accurate image of a patient’s deep tissue, and finding similar approaches from cancer treatment to explore nanomedicine for radiation diseases.

-The combined faculty, staff and facilities of the two campuses provide tremendous resources and opportunities for biomedical engineering students.
+The combined faculty, staff and facilities of the UTA and UTSW campuses provide tremendous resources and opportunities for biomedical engineering students.
 More than 85% of students in the program also receive financial assistance in the form of scholarships and graduate research and teaching assistantships.
 Internships with area businesses are also available on a limited basis.